ronneljamesbote/trial-codes/README.md

-# trial-codes
+# frontend-part

-Codes for a test trial.
+Frontend part for a test trial.

+## Built with

+- [VueJs](https://vuejs.org/) - a javacript framework for building UI
+- [VueCLI](https://cli.vuejs.org/) - development tool for building vuejs applications